ArtezGDA/scrapingTool_phoneData/README.md

   <img src="Connection-Time-page-001.jpg" width="350"/>
 </p>

-###Possible coding solution
+### Possible coding solution
 To scrape this data and find it there would be a good solution to create an app for that The android operating system already has functions to get all the info needed in their library.
 The function of the app would be to get the main parameters that we need to scrape to visualize them.
 Those are 1.
 Cell tower location, 2.
 Signal strength, 3.
 Connection time.
-However as the class is mainly about python and Android apps are mainly written in Java we couldn'tt put this to the test.
+However as the class is mainly about python and Android apps are mainly written in Java we couldn’t put this to the test.

 The Cell tower location. https://developer.android.com/reference/android/telephony/CellIdentityGsm.html The phone only know which tower it is connected to and its ID but it never knows where exactly that tower is located.
 To find this out we need to first find the identity of the tower.